 Why Did My Chicken Stop Laying Eggs?

-So far, we have figured out some of the things that could prevent young chicken from starting to lay eggs.
+So far, we have figured out some of the things that could prevent the young chickens from starting to lay eggs.
 But what if your already productive hens stop or start laying less often?
 What could be the problem?

 Well.
 The same problems preventing your youngsters from starting producing still apply here.
 The most notable include: